 Faster Casting #2: buy or find, as we only get one.

 I don't use any.
 The only one that I feel warrants a gem slot is Vaal Summon Skeletons, which is fun and can actually be useful once or twice on a map, but it's entirely optional.
 If you have or find it, and you have room for it, it will not bite you.

 This build works well with self-found gear, but it also scales well with currency you throw at it.

-The Searing Totem staff is not as good an option as originally believed.
+The Searing Totem staff is not as good an option as it may seem.
 Two good wands give you better damage, and they are also much cheaper.
 This does mean you eventually want a chest with five or six links.
 You can start maps with a 4L chest (I used a 2H staff with 5L until 83 and had 4L for 66-68 maps) and then obtain something with more links.
 A Tabula Rasa would work, but you really want a nice chest with some stats. ~90 Life and resists help you more than a 6th link.

-Resists and life are the most useful, as are casting speed and spell/elemental/fire damage bonuses.
+Resists, mana, and life are the most useful, as are casting speed and spell/elemental/fire damage bonuses.

 For the other pieces you want the same.
 Movement speed on the boots is always nice, and your priority for all of these pieces is life.

-The boots allow you to put two curses on monsters simultaneously without having to invest passive points.
+The boots or ring allow you to put two curses on monsters simultaneously without having to invest passive points.
 In practice, you won't always drop two curses on monsters (they melt very quickly with one or none), but it is a significant damage boost nonetheless.

-I'm mostly playing with dual wands, but if you eventually find yourself too squishy, or want to utilize shield stats, there are plenty rare shields that will work.
+I've been mostly playing with dual wands, but if you eventually find yourself too squishy, or want to utilize shield stats, there are plenty rare shields that will work.
 As for unique shields, I've played a bit with these two:

 Both actually dropped for the character in Ambush.
 Saffell's is neat for the resists boost (and higher cap), but I found Rathpith's Globe substantially nicer for this build (ignore the Vaal gem, it's just there to level!).
 1.2 and after note: Which maps being slightly harder and our life regeneration lower, I tend to favor shields for more difficult maps now.
 Both are situational shields, and you can of course use a rare shield with good stats now.
 Caster shields are a very viable option with this build now.